VPICU/phoenix_sepsis_document/README.md

 (6 possible points)

 ### Overview
-Composed of 3 components: Presence of Systemic Vasoactives, Lactate, and Age-Based Mean Arterial Pressure
+Composed of 3 components: Presence of Systemic Vasoactive Medications, Lactate, and Age-Based Mean Arterial Pressure

 ### Presence of Vasoactives
 (2 points)

-Based on the # of Vasoactivate meds received through an IV within the past 6h
+Based on the # of vasoactive meds received through an IV within the past 6h
 * 0 - No vasoactive meds
 * 1 - 1 vasoactive med
 * 2 - 2 vasoactive meds

 The following vasoactive medications were considered: Dobutamine, Dopamine, Epinephrine, Milrinone, Norepinephrine, Vasopressin.
+Vasopressin, however, was only considered if it was given with another vasoactive drug.

 IV route administration was determined by checking the presence of the substring "kg/" in the Cerner `event tag` column for vasoactive drugs.